Information for Retailers

 Retailers can apply to Scottish Ministers for an exemption from acting as a return point.
 Exemptions are available for on-site consumption and for duty free shops.

-Applications will open in due course.
+Applications will open in January 2021.

 The administrators of the scheme will be responsible for deciding on the most efficient and effective measures for minimising fraud.
 This could include the adoption of specific on-pack labelling and/or a Scottish specific barcode.